mpv-player/mpv/DOCS/man/vo.rst

     ``target-trc=<value>``
         Specifies the transfer characteristics (gamma) of the display.
-Video colors will be adjusted to this curve.
+Video colors will be adjusted to this curve when ICC color management is not being used.
 Valid values are:

         auto
             Disable any adaptation (default)
         bt.1886
-            ITU-R BT.1886 curve, without the brightness drop (approx. 1.961) srgb
+            ITU-R BT.1886 curve (assuming infinite contrast)
+        srgb
             IEC 61966-2-4 (sRGB)
         linear